radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-PM.md

 * Open a new terminal window and `cd /scratch/ipyrad-workshop`.
 * Create a params file for the real data (`ipyrad -n <assembly_name>`).
-* Update your params file as necessary including the correct [overhang sequences](PartII-Groups.md) and read trimming and adapter filtering settings based on the results from fastqc.
+* Update your params file as necessary including the correct [overhang sequences and barcodes files](PartII-Groups.md), and read trimming and adapter filtering settings based on the results from fastqc.
 * Also, based on preliminary anaylsis, set `max_barcodes_mismatch` to 1.
-* Launch ipyrad steps 1-7
+* Launch ipyrad steps 1-7 `ipyrad -p params-wat.txt -s 1234567 -c 16`
 * Go to the mixer and eat pizza and socialize!
 The results will be done tomorrow.